AndrewShidel/Virtual-Git-FileSystem/README.md

 The first time this is run the Oauth flow is initiated and a browser tab will be opened so that you can authorize.
 This is needed to access private repositories and to grant higher API request limits.

-If you have already run VG, you may have to run `umount <mountpoint>` before running again.
+If you have already run GitFS, you may have to run `umount <mountpoint>` before running again.

 ## Usage

-VG can be used like any other directory.
+GitFS can be used like any other directory.
 It has the following structure:

 ```
 <mountpoint>